Best Automated Network Diagram Tool (2026): 13 Compared

 Diagrams: Professional-grade output.
 Real-time collaboration.
 Extensive template library.
 Integrates with Google Workspace, Atlassian, Microsoft.

 Where it fits: Teams that need polished, shareable diagrams for documentation, presentations, or cloud architecture reviews.
-The collaboration features are genuinely best-in-class.
+Lucidchart supports real-time multi-cursor editing, inline commenting, version history, and integrates with Confluence, Jira, Google Workspace, and Microsoft Teams.

 The catch: Same as draw.io for on-prem networks: you're drawing the diagram, not discovering it.
 The cloud import feature is useful for AWS/Azure/GCP environments but doesn't help with physical networks, switches, or on-prem infrastructure.